 For over 10 years in the early part of her career Gaynor developed her experience and insights by working directly with young homeless people at Centrepoint and Youth Aid, as well as with ex-offenders at Intake Hostel.
 She spent two years in development education charities, including theatre for development projects in Northern Nigeria.
 Gaynor has held volunteer governance roles in a number of organisations.
 She is currently a founder and Chair of Reaching People Consortia, a membership organisation of 33 voluntary organisations providing services to vulnerable people.

-She teaches mindfulness practices to a wider range of people; is a mindfulness coach for senior and emerging leaders and advises on mindful change management projects mainly within the Charitable sector.
+She teaches mindfulness practices to a wider range of people; is a mindfulness coach and advises on mindful change management projects mainly within the Charitable sector.
 Gaynor’s interests lie in the alignment between values, culture and behaviours.